Head of Department

 E-mail: Mr C.P.
 StearnBA(Hons), MPhil, QTS

-Before Cranleigh, Chis taught at Bedford School, where he was a resident boarding house master and King Edwards School, Birmingham.
-Chris is a keen sportsman, having gained an Oxford cricket Blue, and playing university hockey.
+Before Cranleigh, Mr Stearn taught at Bedford School, where he was a resident boarding house master and King Edwards School, Birmingham.
+Mr Stearn is a keen sportsman, having gained an Oxford cricket Blue, and playing university hockey.
 He also manages the school picture framing studio and the school allotment.

 Geography is the study of the earth’s landscape, people, places and environment.
 Simply put, it helps us to make sense of the issues affecting people and nature in the world around us.
 It is often seen as a unique bridging subject between the natural (physical geography) and the social sciences (human geography) in which students benefit from learning about how physical and human environments interact, how their lives are connected with other people and places, and why and how the world’s landscapes and societies are changing in the early part of the 21st century.
 The analytical skills it requires and the development of a sense of social and environmental responsibility are transferable to many different contexts, and geographers have a fine reputation of going on to be successful graduates and business leaders.

 Geography at Cranleigh is a thriving subject.
 You will study a diverse range of contemporary issues and the processes that cause them: development and inequalities, the climate crisis, fluvial and tectonic hazards, the recent explosion in global tourism, and the issues affecting urban and rural communities in different parts of the world.